dolius/webmodel-colosal/readme-moi2.txt

-This is the main page for MOI
+This file adds new rules to the project